-Topics in depth
+Topics in Depth

 "A cycle is a recognizable price pattern or movement that occurs with regularity in a specific time period"

 "Advisory Opinion, comprised of arguments and trade ideas which have been committed to publication and therefore have an influence on the trading public, are considered a sentiment indicator."

 "Have you ever read news updates mentioning Elliott Wave yet you don’t have a clue what these mean for the Forex?"